ibexa/documentation-developer/docs/content_management/field_types/field_type_storage.md

 Just like in the case of data, storing [Field Type settings](type_and_value.md#field-type-settings) in Content Item tables may prove insufficient.
-It is not a problem if your setting specifies the allowed number of characters in a text field.
+It is not a problem if your setting specifies, for example, just the allowed number of characters in a text field.
 However, the Field Type may represent a more complex object, for example, it may consist of two or more other fields, such as the name, SKU and price, and there